The Wolverine (film): Plot

 Mariko is brought before Shingen at Yashida's estate when ninjas led by Harada attack and whisk her away.
 Logan and Yukio arrive later and, using Yashida's X-ray machine, discover a robotic parasite attached to Logan's heart, suppressing his healing ability.
 Logan cuts himself open and extracts the device.
 During the operation, Shingen attacks, but Yukio holds him off long enough for Logan to recover and kill him.
 Logan follows Mariko's trail to the village of Yashida's birth, where Harada's ninjas capture him.
 Logan is placed in a machine by Dr. Green, who reveals her plans to extract his healing factor and introduces him to the Silver Samurai, an electromechanical suit of Japanese armor with energized katanas made of adamantium.
 Mariko escapes from Harada, who believes he is acting in Mariko's interests, and manages to free Logan from the machine.
-Harada sees the error of his ways and is killed by the Silver Samurai while helping Logan escape.
+Harada sees the error of his ways but is killed by the Silver Samurai while helping Logan escape.

 Meanwhile, Yukio arrives and kills Dr. Green.
 As Logan fights the Silver Samurai, it severs Logan's adamantium claws and begins to extract his healing abilities, revealing himself to be Yashida, who had faked his death.
 Yashida regains his youth, but Mariko intervenes and stabs Yashida with Logan's severed claws.
-Logan regenerates his bone claws and kills Yashida.
+Logan regenerates his bone claws and kills Yashida by throwing him from a platform.
 Logan collapses and has one final hallucination of Jean, in which he decides to finally let her go.
 Mariko becomes CEO of Yashida Industries and bids Logan farewell as he prepares to leave Japan.
 Yukio vows to stay by Logan's side as his bodyguard, and they depart to places unknown.